-- Meet all criteria for admission to Graduate Studies. - B. Receive passing scores on Praxis I and Praxis II (Content Area Only). - C. Have 21 hours of undergraduate or graduate credit in the content area of licensure (must have grades of C or above). - D. Earn a minimum score on the admission rubric.
+A. Meet all criteria for admission to Graduate Studies.

+- B. Receive passing scores on Praxis Core Academic Skills for Educators and Praxis II (Content Area Only). - C. Have 21 hours of undergraduate or graduate credit in the content area of licensure (must have grades of C or above). - D. Earn a minimum score on the admission rubric.